n1c01a5/recover-dapp/README.md

 2. Install and set up the [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) chrome extension.
 3. Configure MetaMask on the Kovan Test Network.
 4.  `cp .airtable.development .airtable # and set the ids`
+5. Configure the environment variables in `.env.development` and rename it `mv .env.development .env`.
+6. (Optional) Configure the Airtable keys in `.airtable.development` and rename it `mv .airtable.development .airtable`.
-5. Run `yarn` to install dependencies and then `yarn start` to start the dev server.
+7. Run `yarn` to install dependencies and then `yarn start` to start the development server.

 ## Note